RUles and bylaws

 b) Ad Hoc Committees

-Other committees of an ad hoc nature may be appointed by the Executive Board when necessary.
-Chairpersons of Ad Hoc Committees may be asked by the Executive Board to attend membership meetings to report on their progress or findings.
+Other committees of an ad hoc nature may be appointed by the Executive Board.
+Chairpersons of Ad Hoc Committees may be asked by the Executive Board to attend board and/or membership meetings to report on their progress or findings.
+All expenditures of Ad Hoc Committees shall be approved by the Executive Board subject to limits on Executive Board spending defined in Section 2.

 The Dudley Pond Association Endowment Fund has been established as a long-term, permanent fund.
-The Executive Board may submit requests for expenditures from this fund to the membership which must be ratified by a two-thirds (2/3) super majority vote of the voting members present at a special or general meeting.
+The Endowment Fund accepts directed donations, and by simple majority vote at a membership meeting funds may be transferred from the Operating Fund to the Endowment Fund.
+All earnings (e.g., interest) on Endowment Funds will accrue to the Endowment Fund.
+The Executive Board may submit requests for expenditures from the Endowment Fund to the membership which must be ratified by a two-thirds (2/3) super majority vote of the voting members present at a special or general meeting.

 Article VIII.
 Amendments